newTypeGeek/Network-Reconstruction/README.md

 6. tqdm

-# Understanding the files
+# Project structure
 1. `Demo.ipynb`<br>
-   Jupyter notebook to demonstrate network reconstruction It is not intended to replicate all the results in the paper, but as an simple demonstration of the approach using Python
+   Jupyter notebook to demonstrate network reconstruction

-2. `adjacency.py`<br>
+2. `utils`<br>
-   Generate unweighted bi-directional network
+   A package with general tools for computations

-3. `assign_weights.py`<br>
+3. `gen_net`<br>
-   Generate weighted bi-directional network from adjacency matrix
+   A package to generate weighted adjacency matrix from a network model

+4. `gen_cov`<br>
+   A package to generate covariance matrix from a dynamical system given the weighted adjacency matrix

-4. `choose_nodes.py`<br>
+5. `choose_nodes.py`<br>
-   Functions to select measured nodes and hidden nodes
+   A package to select nodes as measured nodes and hidden nodes

-5. `compare_results.py`<br>
-   Evaluate the reconstruction performance by comparing the actual adjacency matrix with the reconstructed adjacency matrix

-6.  `dynamics_tools.py`<br>
+6. `reconstruct.py`<br>
-    Tools required for simulating the networked dynamics

-7. `network_tools.py`<br>
-   Tools required for studying networks

-8. `reconstructions.py`<br>
-   Functions to reconstruct an adjacency matrix given the data
+   A package to reconstruct adjacency matrix from a reconstruction method given the data

-9. `simulations.py`<br>
-   Generate dynamics of the nodes by solving the coupled SDEs and obtain the covariance matrix

-10. `tools.py`<br>
-    General tools for matrix analysis
+8. `evaluate.py`<br>
+   A package to evaluate the reconstruction performance

 # TODO
-1. Organize the files and functions properly for readability and extensibility
-2. Extend the `Demo.ipynb` with more details
+1. Extend the `Demo.ipynb` with more details

 # Citation